 So one good day, I started looking at Python interpreters that I could run on my Android phone (Droid 2, back then).
 Soon after, I discovered the excellent SL4A package that brought Python For Android to life.
 It’s a really nifty package: you click a couple buttons and suddenly you have an almost fully functional Python environment on your mobile or tablet device that can both run your good ol’ Python code and access the Android API (I say almost because some stuff probably is missing and the Android API isn’t 100% accessible, but for most use-cases, it’s sufficient).

-Once you have your interpreter setup, you can do basically whatever you like by combining Python with the Android API.
+Once you have your interpreter setup, you can do basically whatever you like by combining Python with the Android API, including controlling your laptop remotely.
 For example, you can:

 - Send and read SMS.

 - Interact with third-party APIs around the Internet via urllib and other libraries.

 - Display native look and feel prompts, spinning dialogs, and the like.